Email FacebookTwitterMenu burgerClose thin

 Put options are another way to bet against a stock.
 A put option is a contract that gives the holder the right, but not the obligation, to sell a stock at a specified strike price by a certain expiration date.
 If the stock’s price falls below the strike price, the investor can buy the stock at the lower market price and sell it at the higher strike price, profiting from the difference.

-Unlike the unlimited losses possible with short selling, when trading put options the maximum loss is limited to the premium paid for the option.
+Unlike the unlimited losses possible with short selling, trading put options limits losses to the premium paid for the option.
 Put options also allow for greater leverage, meaning an investor can control a larger amount of stock with a relatively small investment.

-However, if the stock price doesn’t drop by the expiration date, the option expires worthless, and the investor loses the premium paid.
-Timing is key with options, as the stock needs to decline within the specified timeframe.
+However, if the stock price does not drop by the expiration date, the option expires without value, and the investor loses the premium paid.
+This is why timing is key with options, as the stock must decline within the specified timeframe.

 3. Inverse ETFs